tobac-project/tobac/doc/installation.rst

 ```

-You can also install conda via pip, which is mainly interesting for development purposed or to use specific development branches for the Github repository.
+You can also install conda via pip, which is mainly interesting for development purposes or using specific development branches for the Github repository.

 The follwoing python packages are required (including dependencies of these packages):